shailesh1729/tisp/book/convex_sets/convex_functions.md

 1. Thus, $O_{\alpha}$ is convex.
 ```

-An alternate proof for showing the convexity of the closed
+An alternate proof for showing the convexity of the
-sublevel sets is to show it as an intersection of open sublevel sets.
+sublevel sets is to show it as an intersection of strict sublevel sets.

 ```{prf:theorem} Intersection of sublevel sets of convex functions